-- Durable goods: motor vehicles and parts, furnishings and durable household equipment, recreational goods and vehicles, and other durable goods. - Nondurable goods: food and beverages purchased for off-premises consumption,
+- Durable goods: motor vehicles and parts, furnishings and durable household equipment, recreational goods and vehicles, and other durable goods. - Nondurable goods: food and beverages purchased for off-premises consumption, clothing and footwear, gasoline and other energy goods, and other nondurable goods. - Services: housing and utilities, health care, transportation services, recreation services, food services and accommodations, financial services and insurance, and other services.

-U.S. residents in the detailed PCE statistics, see Michael Armah and Teresita Teensma, "Research Spotlight: Estimates of Categories of Personal Consumption Expenditures Adjusted for Net Foreign Travel Spending," Survey 92 (April 2012): 13-21.
+residents in the detailed PCE statistics, see Michael Armah and Teresita Teensma, "Research Spotlight: Estimates of Categories of Personal Consumption Expenditures Adjusted for Net Foreign Travel Spending," Survey 92 (April 2012): 13-21.

-4 The portions of travel and passenger fare imports accounted for by business and by government are not offset in PCE.
+5 The portions of travel and passenger fare imports accounted for by business and by government are not offset in PCE.
 Rather, these purchases are recorded as business intermediate expenditures and as government consumption expenditures, respectively.

-5 Passenger fares paid by foreign residents to U.S. carriers for transportation to and from the United States are not included in any of the PCE categories; these expenditures are recorded as exports in the NIPAs.
+government consumption expenditures, respectively.
+6 Passenger fares paid by foreign residents to U.S. carriers for transportation to and from the United States are not included in any of the PCE categories; these expenditures are recorded as exports in the NIPAs.
 Foreign residents' expenditures for transportation within the United States are recorded in both exports and PCE for public transportation.

-6 See Clinton P. McCully and Teresita D. Teensma, "Preview of the 2009 Comprehensive Revision of the National Income and Product Accounts: New Classifications for Personal Consumption Expenditures," Survey 88 (May 2008): 6-17.
+7 The classification system for PCE was introduced as part of the 2009 comprehensive update of the NIPAs.
+See Clinton P. McCully and Teresita D. Teensma, "Preview of the 2009 Comprehensive Revision of the National Income and Product Accounts: New Classifications for Personal Consumption Expenditures," Survey 88 (May 2008): 6-17.